0abc/0abc-a24/readme.md

 # 0 A.D. is Actually Before Christ
 **0abc**, a modification of “0 A.D.
-Empires Ascendant”, version 0.0.24 “Alpha XXIV: Xšayāršā” (IPA: /xʃajaːr̩ʃaː/ Old Persian: 𐎧𐏁𐎹𐎠𐎼𐏁𐎠).
+Empires Ascendant”, version 0.0.24 “Alpha XXIV: Xšayāršā” (IPA: /xʃajaːr̩ʃaː/).